dhborus/Midcentury/Jot.md

 - MacBook gives mobility.
 Which is important just to get out of the house.
 Issue is whether it should be the main machine.

-- iMac has info that might be needed in the short term -- and the programs.
+- iMac has info that might be needed in the short term -- and the programs.[@boris1986. p.
+35]

 - division of tasks: iMac at home; laptop/iPad mobile makes sense.
 Ulysses and plain text perfectly suited for tasks.